top of page

 What is a business process?

-After formulating your business strategy, improving your business processes should be your primary focus.
-Your business processes are an expression of your strategy.
-They are the step by step means by which you deliver value to internal or external customers.
-The Lean term for a business process is a value stream.
-A well-designed value stream is a competitive advantage that others in your industry cannot easily duplicate.
+A business process is a step by step means of delivering value to internal or external customers.
+They are an expression of your business strategy.
+The Lean term for a business process is a value stream, which emphasizes the flow of value.
+A well-designed value stream is an advantage your competitors cannot easily duplicate.

+There are several types of business processes.
 Core processes directly produce revenue for the organization.
 If you manage a support process, your goal should be to better support & enable your organization's core business processes.
-Below are some examples of core and support processes:
+And management processes sustain both core and support processes.
+Below are some examples of core and support processes from inputs to outputs, start to finish:

-Procurement: Input requirements (materials, people, equipment, etc.) Ready for production.
+Procurement: Input requirements (materials, people, equipment)--->Ready for production.

 LeanSixSigma

-A business process will have unique aspects based on what you want it to accomplish.
+A business will not achieve its goals if its processes are flawed or disconnected.
+Each business process will have unique aspects based on what you want it to accomplish.
 But there are also characteristics you want every business process in your organization to have:

 Stability